-The Department of Psychological Sciences offers an opportunity for current students to earn a Bachelor’s degree in Psychology and a Master’s degrees in Industrial and Organizational Psychology in 5 years.
+The Department of Psychological Sciences offers an opportunity for current students to earn a Bachelor’s degree in Psychology and a Master’s degree in Industrial and Organizational Psychology in 5 years.

-Please click here to review information about our earning a master’s degree in Industrial and Organizational Psychology here.
+Please click here to review information about our earning a master’s degree in Industrial and Organizational Psychology.

 The application deadline is February 15.